aragon/aragon.js/docs/API.md

 Get information about this app (e.g. `appAddress`, `appId`, etc.).

-Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A single-emission observable that emits this app's details.
-The details include:
+Returns **[Observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable)**: A single-emission observable that emits this app's details, including:
 - `appAddress`: this app's contract address
 - `appId`: this app's appId
-- `appImplementationAddress`: this app's implementation contract, if any (only available if this app is a proxied AragonApp)
+- `appImplementationAddress`: this app's implementation contract address, if any (only available if this app is a proxied AragonApp)
 - `identifier`: this app's self-declared identifier, if any
-- `isForwarder`: whether this app is a forwarder or not
+- `isForwarder`: whether this app is a forwarder
-- `kernelAddress`: the kernel address (i.e. organization address) this app is attached to
+- `kernelAddress`: this app's attached kernel address (i.e. organization address)
 - `name`: this app's name, if available

 ### installedApps